 Employees, proceeding in the controlled manner, while undertaking production work on machines etc; are likely to meet with fewer unfortunate industrial accidents.
 This factor makes for industrial peace in the enterprise; imparting, at the same time, a happy and safe operational life to employees.

 LIMITATIONS OF CONTROL.

+- (a).
+Absence of perfect standards.

 - (b).
-Difficulty in fixing respondents. - (c).
+Difficulty in fixing respondents.

+- (c).
 Uncontrollable factors.